Microsoft/azure-docs.pt-pt/articles/site-recovery/hyper-v-vmm-powershell-resource-manager.md

         $jobIDResult =  Start-AzSiteRecoveryUnPlannedFailoverJob -Direction PrimaryToRecovery -ProtectionEntity $protectionEntity

-## <a name="monitor-activity"></a>Monitorizar a atividade
+## <a name="monitor-activity"></a>Monitorar atividade
-Utilize os seguintes comandos para monitorizar a atividade de ativação pós-falha.
-Aguarde que o processamento concluir a entre tarefas.
+Use os comandos a seguir para monitorar a atividade de failover.
+Aguarde a conclusão do processamento entre os trabalhos.

     Do
     {